INCF/neurohdf/_sources/cookbook_spatiotempo.txt

 additional dimensions (trials, channels, subjects etc.).
 All information about the axes are stored as metadata.

-The affine represents the transformation from voxel space to the *Region* space.
-If 3 spatial axes exist, it has shape (4,4) for translations, rotations, zooms, shears. for 2 spatial axes, the affine has shape (3,3).
-The zooms define the spatial resolution.
-Individual components `can be extracted <https://github.com/matthew-brett/transforms3d/blob/master/transforms3d/affines.py>`_.
+Because an affine transformation allows for axes flipping, rotation, or shear operation, which would invalidate the semantics of the *Region* space, scaling (i.e. zooms defining the spatial resolution of the voxels/pixels) and translation are specified seperately.

-The *axes_info* refers to the output of the affine transformation.
-The spatial axes (kind: spatial) should be aligned with the corresponding spatial axes of the *Region*.
-They should be be ordered, i.e. the first spatial axes of the *Region* corresponds to the axis with index 1 in our case.
+The spatial axes (kind: spatial) are in correspondence with the ordering of the elements of the scaling and translation arrays.
+For instance, dimensions 2,3 and 4 (with index 1,2 and 3) correspond to the first, second and third element of the scaling and translation array.
+Similarly, the ordering is in correspondence with the Region axes, i.e. the first spatial axes of the *Region* corresponds to the axis with index 1 in our example case.

-Open Questions:

-* When rotation occurs in the affine transformation, the semantics of pre/post transformation could be changed.
-  Otherwise, with only scaling and translation, they are expected to stay invariant.

 NeuroHDF node::